Vasa (ship): Causes of sinking

 During construction both Swedish feet (of 29.69 cm) and Amsterdam feet (of 28.31 cm) were in use by different teams.
 Four rulers used by the workmen who built the ship have been found; two were calibrated in Swedish feet, of 12 Swedish inches, and the other two were calibrated in Amsterdam feet, of 11 Amsterdam inches.
 The use of different units of length on the two sides of the vessel caused the ship to be heavier on the port side.

 Although the mathematical tools for calculating or predicting stability were still more than a century in the future, and 17th-century scientific ideas about how ships behaved in water were deeply flawed, the people associated with building and sailing ships for the Swedish navy were very much aware of the forces at work and their relationships to each other.
 In the last part of the inquest held after the sinking, a group of master shipwrights and senior naval officers were asked for their opinions about why the ship sank.
 Their discussion and conclusions show very clearly that they knew what had happened, and their verdict was summed up very clearly by one of the captains, who said that the ship did not have enough "belly" to carry the heavy upperworks.

-Common practice of the time dictated that heavy guns were to be placed on the lower gun deck to decrease the weight on the upper gun deck and improve stability.
-The armament plans were changed many times during the build to either 24-pounders on the lower deck along with lighter 12-pounders on the upper deck or 24-pounders on both decks.
-The gun ports on the upper deck were the correct size for 12-pounders, but in the end the ship was finished with the heavy 24-pounders on both decks, and this may have contributed to poor stability.
+When other ships that predated stability calculations were found to lack stability, remedial action could be taken to increase the beam.
+This could involve adding an extra layer of planking below the waterline (this was called "girdling").
+More drastically, the process of furring could be used: planking was removed and extra pieces of wood were added to the frames to increase the molded breadth.
+Then the planking was replaced.

-Vasa might not have sunk when it did if the ship had sailed with the gunports closed.
+Vasa might not have sunk when she did if the ship had sailed with the gunports closed.
 Ships with multiple tiers of gunports normally sailed with the lowest tier closed, since the pressure of wind on the sails would often push the hull over until the lower gunport sills were under water.
 For this reason the gunport covers were made with a double lip designed to seal well enough to keep out most of the water.
 Captain Söfring Hansson had ordered the lower gundeck ports closed once the ship began to take on water, but by then it was too late.
 If he had done it before he sailed, Vasa might not have sunk on that day.